willsew/ds_portfolio/README.md

 Analyzed 2023–24 NBA player data to surface a U-shaped relationship between three-point attempt rate and shooting efficiency — players are most efficient as interior specialists or high-volume shooters, with a penalty for the in-between.
 Built in R.

 ### [Fungi Classification with Metadata Integration](./fungi-classification)
-Built a multi-input neural network to classify wild fungi into taxonomic classes using the FungiCLEF 2025 dataset (6,391 observations, 12,015 images).
-Compared an image-only CNN against a multi-branch architecture fusing image data with environmental metadata (elevation, habitat embeddings) via concatenation.
-Addressed severe class imbalance across 33 taxa through augmentation and downsampling.
-Adding metadata more than tripled CNN accuracy (2.4% → 8.2%); a feed-forward net on flattened image data topped all models at 11.1%, suggesting tabular metadata carries strong taxonomic signal.
+Classified wild fungi into taxonomic classes using the FungiCLEF 2025 dataset (6,391 observations, 12,015 images).
+Compared an image-only CNN against a multi-branch architecture fusing images with environmental metadata (elevation, habitat embeddings).
+Adding metadata more than tripled CNN accuracy (2.4% → 8.2%);
+a feed-forward net on metadata alone topped all models at 11.1%.
 Built in TensorFlow/Keras.

 ### [Spotify Track Popularity & Audio Features](./spotify-popularity)
 Investigated the association between Spotify's danceability metric and track popularity across 26,230 deduplicated songs.
-Built baseline and multivariate OLS regression models in R with robust standard errors, following a 30/70 exploration/confirmation split.
-Danceability was statistically significant but explained under 1% of popularity variance; adding instrumentalness and energy raised R² to 3.2%, with both carrying a negative association with popularity.
-Also tested seven additional audio features for incremental explanatory value.
+Baseline OLS on danceability alone explained under 1% of variance; adding instrumentalness and energy raised R² to 3.2%, with both negatively associated with popularity.
 Built in R.

 ---